Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 European Union requirements

-• Common focus: CE marking, chemical restrictions, and product specific directives and standards.
+• Common focus: CE marking, chemical restrictions, and product-specific directives and standards.

 • What sellers miss: CE documentation must match the correct product scope and the notified body details where applicable.